I would like to be admitted into the DGA. Is there any other way to join besides getting into the training program?

 Is there a test or a fee?

 There is no written test or fee to apply or participate in the Los Angeles Assistant Directors Training Program.

 How will you know that I applied before?

 There is a question at the top of the application, which asks if you have applied within the last five years.
 Make sure to mark “yes” so we know to look for your file.

 Is there anything I can do to make my application look better?

-There is a timeline on the first page of the most recent application.
+There is a timeline on this site, and on the first page of the application instructions.
 We do our best to estimate the dates of the application and selection process for the year.
 Because the timeline changes each year, we cannot give exact dates for Training Plan events.
-Your best source of information is the "News" section of the website.
-The latest information and any changes are posted there for your review.

-I received a letter saying that my application could not be processed.
+I received a message saying that my application could not be processed.
 What does that mean?